 The deposit for international students is fully refundable if the U.S. Embassy or Consulate in the student's home country does not open in time to approve an I-20 for the Fall 2020 semester; or if the student is denied a visa, upon receipt of the visa rejection letter from a US Embassy or Consulate.

 Pay your tuition deposit as soon as you obtain your student visa to reserve your place in the program.
 The tuition deposit for all undergraduate and graduate students is $350.
 If you intend to live on campus, you should also submit a housing deposit of $250 to secure a room on campus.
 You may also add the housing deposit to your tuition deposit and send one amount of money.
 You can make your deposit at www.bridgeport.edu/deposit or submit your payment from within your applicant portal online.

 You may also send a bank draft or money order, drawn on a U.S. bank, payable to the “University of Bridgeport.”
 Please mail your bank draft or money order to the following address:

 Bridgeport, CT 06604, USA

-You must include your full name (family name and first name) and your University ID number with ALL deposit payments.
+You should include your full name (family name and first name) and your University ID number with ALL deposit payments.
+Your University ID number is on your acceptance letter.
 If you’d like to pay your deposits from a bank outside of the US, please use bridgeport.flywire.com.